croquet/multiblaster-tutorial/README.md

 # Croquet Multiblaster Tutorial

-Each HTML file in this project contains an increasingly complete multiplayer game built using [Croquet](https://croquet.io/docs/).
+Each HTML file in [this repository](https://github.com/croquet/multiblaster-tutorial/) contains an increasingly complete multiplayer game built using [Croquet](https://croquet.io/docs/).

 It's a 2D game, and its visuals are intentionally kept simple so that the code is more understandable.